turingschool/mod-0-curriculum/session2/session2.md

 Here is an example of more technical pseudocode.
 Ultimately, how you write your own pseudocode depends on your personal preference and your audience (if it will be shared).

+#### Pseudocode Practice (2 mins)
+On your own, write some pseudocode for how you would make a **Peanut Butter + Jelly sandwich** - remember, think about how you can break this "problem" up into the smallest parts possible to allow for the clearest instructions!

+#### Pseudocode Breakout Demo (5 mins)
+Watch as your TAs model how to engage in a discussion of technical content as they share their pseudocode for creating a sandwich!

-#### Psuedocode for Code Challenge
+#### Psuedocode for Technical Challenges
+Take a look at the example of a code challenge you might receive as part of an interview.

-Challenge: Write some code that will determine the number of vowels in a given string.
+**Challenge: Write some code that will determine the number of vowels in a given word/string.**

+Below is an example of some pseudocode that could be written for the challenge.
+What are some things that stand out?

 ```
 - Declare what letters are vowels - a, e, i, o, u